-1) Do a deep dive of their company website.
+1) Do a deep dive into their company website.

 Browse through their website and do a thorough review.
-Become familiar with the company’s product and service offerings, learn about their purpose and mission, read their press releases, and know general information about their executive team.
+Become familiar with the company’s product and service offerings, learn about its purpose and mission, read its press releases, and know general information about its executive team.
 This information is important to know, as they may ask you about this during a job interview.
 If you’re able to answer the questions and ask thoughtful questions in return, this will show you’ve done your homework and are serious about the job.

 If the company has a blog, read it through too.
 Do they have product-oriented articles aimed at their customers?
 Perhaps their software engineers write about the technology they work with and how they work together as a cross-functional Agile team.
 Maybe their People team writes about what the employee onboarding process looks like.

 There’s so much to be learned when reading through the company website.
 Note down the things that stand out for you, any red flags that come up, as well as any questions that spring to mind.

 2) Read independent news articles about the company.

 Head on over to your preferred search engine (we love Berlin-based Ecosia because they plant trees!) and launch a search on the company.
 Disregard press releases and see what people are really saying about the company.
 Have they made news on big sites like TechCrunch or other media outlets?
 Have Youtube (or other) content creators made videos about the company’s products and services that are honest reviews and not paid partnerships?